Rhhamma/IU_HabitTrackerApp/README.md

     -List habits based on their periodicity (daily or weekly).
     -Retrieve the longest streak for a specific habit.
     -Calculate and display the longest streak across all habits.

+## Unit Tests
+The habit_test.py file contains unit tests to assure the program functionality.
+You can run the tests using the following command:

+python -m unittest habit_test.py

+Enjoy tracking your habits with the Habit Tracker program!